 Academics

 Scheduling – No more back and forth over email or returning phone messages!
 Just set your availability and students can easily schedule an appointment at a time that is convenient for you and them.
-Sync the Success platform with your UD calendar for a seamless scheduling experience.
+Sync the Stellic platform with your UD calendar for a seamless scheduling experience.

 Taking notes and communicating with students – Keep all of your advising documents, notes, and information in one location for a quick snapshot!
 Log your advising notes, keep a copy of your emails, and quickly see official documents and forms.
 Please note, all UD faculty and staff with access to academic grade data can view these advisement details.